wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-auto-attendants-call-queues/includes/2-design-call-flows-for-aacq.md

 ## Assess the business need

 The first stage of auto attendant planning is to assess the business requirements.
-Complete the following steps:
+Take a moment to answer these questions about your situation:

 - Who are the people in the business?